Mod revival: Growth

-1990s and later
+Later years

 Bands associated with Britpop in the mid-1990s often championed aspects of mod culture.
-Blur were fans of Quadrophenia, with the film's star Phil Daniels featuring on the title track of the band's album Parklife and appearing in the song's video, whilst Oasis' Noel Gallagher struck up a high-profile friendship with Paul Weller.
+Blur were fans of Quadrophenia, with the film's star Phil Daniels featuring on the title track of the band's album Parklife and appearing in the song's video, while Oasis' Noel Gallagher struck up a high-profile friendship with Paul Weller.
 Around this time the UK music press championed a number of bands as constituting a new wave of the mod revival under the name "New Mod", including Menswe@r and the Bluetones, both of whom were later identified with Britpop.

 In 2010, the mod-influenced band Missing Andy saw their debut single, "The Way We're Made (Made in England)", reach number 38 on the UK Singles Chart and number 7 on the UK Indie Chart after their status was confirmed as runners-up in Sky1's TV talent competition, Must Be the Music.

 A number of 1970s mod revival bands have reunited in recent years to play concerts, including Secret Affair, the Chords and the Purple Hearts.